MostlyArmless/azul/README.md

 3. **Turn Structure**
    - Select a factory or the pot to take tiles
-   - Choose a row in your ready zone to place tiles
+   - Choose a row in your staircase to place tiles
    - Place all tiles of the selected color
    - Any excess tiles go to your floor line
    - End your turn